How often should you wash your dog?

 How often do you need to wash your dog?

 We recommend not washing more than once a fortnight and at least every 3 months.
 Bathing too frequently can strip natural oils from your pupper’s fur, which they need to keep their coat and skin healthy.
 Dogs with oily coats or longer hair attract more dirt and will require more regular baths.
 Basset Hounds and Labrador Retrievers fit into this category.
-If you have one of those pooches that does a lot of hiking or swimming and tends to roll in dirt then more regular washing is recommended.
+If you have an active pup that does a lot of hiking or swimming and tends to roll in dirt, then more regular washing is recommended.
 Puppies and more senior dogs may benefit from less frequent baths as they are more sensitive.

 What you use to wash your pup is just as important as how often you wash them.
 Never use human products on your dog, including shampoo, conditioner or toothpaste.
 While these might be safe for you, they’re not for your pup and may have harmful ingredients.
 Make sure to look at the ingredients lists of any products you pick for your pupper.
 Try to avoid synthetic ingredients, and pick all-natural products where you can.